Sunainali/PatMat-Patient-Management-Software-New/README.md

         pending_approvals=pending_approvals,
     )

-if the admin wants to approve the permission for the signup user the below function will be called:
+the admin wants to approve the permission for the signup user the below function will be called:

 def approve_user(uid):
     user = User.query.get(uid)